 Our Preference Shares are subordinated to all of our existing and future indebtedness.
-During the year ended December 31, 2016, we had an average of \$2.45 billion of outstanding indebtedness.
+As of December 31, 2017, we had \$2.55 billion of outstanding indebtedness.
 Our existing indebtedness restricts, and our future indebtedness may include restrictions on, our ability to pay dividends to shareholders.
 Our memorandum of association and bye-laws currently authorizes the issuance of an unlimited number of preference shares out of the 500,000,000 shares of share capital in one or more classes or series.
-The issuance of additional preference shares on a parity with or senior to our Preference Shares would dilute the interests of the holders of our Preference Shares, and any issuance of preference shares senior to or on a parity with our Preference Shares or of additional indebtedness could affect our ability to pay dividends on, redeem or pay the liquidation preference on our Preference Shares.
+The issuance of additional preference shares on a parity with or senior to our Preference Shares would dilute the interests of the holders of our Preference Shares, and any issuance of preference on our Preference Shares.
 No provisions relating to our Preference Shares protect the holders of our Preference Shares in the event of a highly leveraged or other transaction, including the sale, lease or conveyance of all or substantially all our assets or business, which might adversely affect the holders of our Preference Shares.